 The Master of Science (M.S.) degree certified by the Department of Agricultural and Resource Economics (Plan B) is a program of study consisting of 30 credit hours in coursework, plus the preparation of a technical paper (no formal credit allowed).
-Completion of the M.S. in DARE implies a mastery of basic microeconomic theory and econometrics, with an ability to conduct applied economic research under supervision.
+Completion of the M.S. in DARE implies a mastery of fundamental microeconomic theory and econometrics, with an ability to conduct applied economic research under supervision.
 Graduates are competitive for employment in the public and private sectors as analysts, consultants, researchers, and other occupations involving analytical skills.
 Our students have gone on to rewarding careers in Federal agencies such as the National Park Service, U.S. Department of Agriculture, State Departments of Agriculture, NGO’s, and the private sector.
 The M.S. in DARE (Plan B) provides a solid foundation for the students wishing to pursue higher level graduate studies (Ph.D.), but it is particularly well suited for students seeking to directly enter the workforce, or international students planning to return to their own country after obtaining the degree.

 Effective Fall 2013

 |AREC 506/ECON 506||Applied Microeconomic Theory||3|

 A minimum of 30 credits are required to complete this program.